-Table 3 - Regulatory capital structureQualitative disclosure
+Table 3 - Regulatory capital structure

-The regulatory capital and capital ratios are calculated on the basis of capital and P&L results as determined by applying the IAS/IFRS international accounting principles and taking account of the Supervisory instructions issued by the Bank of Italy in the twelfth update to Circular no. 155/91 "Instructions for preparing reports on regulatory capital and prudential ratios".
-Capital for regulatory purposes is calculated as the sum of positive and negative items, based on their capital quality.
-Positive items must be fully available to the bank for them to be used in the calculation of capital absorption.
+The regulatory capital and capital ratios are calculated on the basis of capital and P&L results as determined by applying the IAS/ IFRS international accounting principles and taking account of the Supervisory instructions issued by the Bank of Italy in the thirteenth update to Circular no. 155/91 "Instructions for preparing reports on regulatory capital and prudential ratios" and in the sixth update to Circular no. 263/06 "New Regulations for the Prudential Supervision of Banks".

-The regulatory capital differs from net accounting equity as determined on the basis of IAS/IFRS international accounting principles, since Supervisory regulations are aimed at safeguarding capital quality and reducing the potential volatily induced by IAS/IFRS application.
+The regulatory capital differs from net accounting equity as determined on the basis of IAS/IFRS international accounting principles, since Supervisory regulations are aimed at safeguarding capital quality and reducing the potential volatility induced by IAS/IFRS application.

 The elements that constitute the regulatory capital need to be readily available to the Group, for them to be used, with no limitation, to absorb risks and corporate losses.
 These components need to be stable and their amount is stripped of any tax charges.
+Regulatory capital is made up of basic capital and supplemental capital.
+Both core capital (Tier 1) and supplementary capital (Tier

-Regulatory capital is made up of core capital and supplementary capital.
-Both core capital (Tier 1) and supplementary capital (Tier 2) are determined as the algebraic sum of all of their positive and negative items, subject to prior consideration of the so-called "prudential filters".
+2) are determined as the algebraic sum of all of their positive and negative items, subject to prior consideration of the so-called "prudential filters".

-This expression identifies all of the regulatory capital adjusting elements (both positive and negative) which were introduced by Supervisory Authorities to reduce capital volatility.
+This expression is understood as all those positive and negative items adjusting regulatory capital, introduced by regulatory authorities with the express purpose of reducing the potential volatility of capital.
 Deduction of the elements described in Table 3.1.1. must be taken from core and supplementary capital (50% from Tier 1 and 50% from Tier 2 capital).